Android-for-Python/Android-for-Python-Users/README.md

 Threads are available.
 Kivy executes on the 'UI thread', Android requires that this thread is always responsive to UI events.
 As a consequence long latency operations (e.g. network access, sleep()) or computationally expensive operations must be performed in their own Python threads.
 Threads must be truly asynchronous to the UI thread, so do not join() in the UI thread.
 A non-UI thread may not write to a UI widget.
 [See this basics example](https://gist.github.com/el3/3c8d4e127d41e86ca3f2eae94c25c15f).
 A very thread safe way to return results to the UI thread is to use Clock_schedule_once().

-The Python subprocess is not available.
-The Android equivalent is an Activity, an Activity with no UI is a Service.
-An Activity can be created through Pyjnius and Java, by first creating an Intent.
-The special case of creating an Android Service can be automated using Buildozer.
+The Python subprocess depends on having an ARM executable to run, this does not exist unless you build it and then `chmod 744`.
+The exception is system commandswhich of course are compiled for ARM; the executables for `ls`, `ps`, etc. are in Android's `/system/bin`.
+System commands may not have the same features as a Bash shell, and run from `subprocess.Popen` have app only permission.

+There is no `python3` executable, Python's `sys.executable` is empty.
+To run a Python script in a new process, we use an Android Service.

 # Android Service